Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-37-grounded.md

 "Do they even make ropes that could hold you?"

 ‘Horse rolled his eyes but nodded.
-"Yeah, you smartass…we special order them, though."
+"Yeah, you smartass... we special order them, though."

 "They come pre-stretched," added ‘Base.
 The Beef Bros exchanged a painfully loud high-five.